 ollaboration is at the root of making incredibly rich user experiences possible.
-Whether you're partnering with developers, getting buy-in from clients or receiving feedback from your users, working with these stakeholders helps you to take your ideas to production.
+Whether you're partnering with developers, getting buy-in from clients, or receiving feedback from your users, working with these stakeholders helps you take your ideas to production.
 Collaboration has great benefits but the complexity and time it takes to work together can make it hard to move fast.
 XD makes working together flexible and fast.

 Sharing styles & assets

-As a small team or individual designer, keeping your most used assets in one location can help to maintain consistency when managing a project.
+As a small team or individual designer, keeping your most used assets in one location can help maintain consistency when managing a project.

 Cloud documents and linked assets

 From the dialogue that appears, find the cloud file that you wish to connect.
-If the file is owned by a teammate and was shared with you, click the ‘Shared with you’ tab to quickly filter down the file list.
+If the file is owned by a teammate and was shared with you, click on the ‘Shared with you’ tab to quickly filter down the file list.
 Selecting the file will begin linking the assets between the shared cloud file and your working document.

-These linked assets will be marked with a grey link icon in the asset panel and linked components used on the canvas will be denoted with a green link icon when selected.
-When these icons turn blue, it means a change has been made to the source document and an update is available.
+These linked assets will be marked with a grey link icon in the asset panel, and linked components used on the canvas will be denoted with a green link icon when selected.
+When these icons turn blue, it means a change has been made to the source document, and an update is available.

-Hovering over the blue icon in the asset panel will show a preview of the changes on canvas and clicking the same icon will update the asset, making it easy to stay on top of changes.
+Hovering over the blue icon in the asset panel will show a preview of the changes on canvas, and clicking the same icon will update the asset, making it easy to stay on top of changes.

-Linked assets are great when the whole team is working within Adobe XD, like the product, interface or UX design teams.
+Linked assets are great when the whole team is working within Adobe XD, like the product, interface, or UX design teams.
 Oftentimes, you want to use assets from other apps in Creative Cloud.
-These may be icons and graphics from the marketing design team or logos from a brand team.
+These may be icons and graphics from the marketing design team, or logos from a brand team.
 This is where Creative Cloud Libraries can help.

-In the floating window that appears, any existing libraries can be selected from the drop-down menu.
-To create a new library, simply select the “+ Create new library” option at the bottom of the drop-down list.
+In the floating window that appears, any existing libraries can be selected from the dropdown menu.
+To create a new library, simply select the “+ Create new library” option at the bottom of the dropdown list.

 Using assets shared in a library is just as easy as shared assets within Adobe XD.
-With an element selected on the canvas, colours and character styles can be applied with a click.
+With an element selected on the canvas, colors and character styles can be applied with a click.
 Graphics can be dragged onto the canvas and placed exactly where you need them.

 As assets are updated in the library, changes apply automatically to your elements on canvas.
 However, you can unlink a graphic asset at any time by right clicking and selecting “Unlink Graphic”.